rbonifacio/rbonifacio.github.io/index.md

    * Diego Marcilio and Carlo A. Furia and Rodrigo Bonifácio and Gustavo Pinto. _Automatically Generating Fix Suggestions in Response to Static Code Analysis Warnings_.
 19th International Working Conference on Source Code Analysis and Manipulation, SCAM 2019, Cleveland, OH, USA, September 30 - October 1, 2019.
 2019

    * Walter Lucas and Rodrigo Bonifácio and Edna Dias Canedo and Diego Marcilio and Fernanda Lima. _Does the Introduction of Lambda Expressions Improve the Comprehension of Java Programs?_.
 Proceedings of the XXXIII Brazilian Symposium on Software Engineering, SBES 2019, Salvador, Brazil, September 23-27, 2019.
-2019. <i class="fas fa-trophy"></i> Best paper award of the conference.
+2019. <i class="fas fa-trophy"></i> *Awarded best paper of the conference*.

    * Luiz Carvalho and Alessandro Garcia and Wesley K. G. Assunção and Rodrigo Bonifácio and Leonardo P. Tizzei and Thelma Elita Colanzi. _Extraction of configurable and reusable microservices from legacy systems: an exploratory study_.
 Proceedings of the 23rd International Systems and Software Product Line Conference, SPLC 2019, Volume A, Paris, France, September 9-13, 2019.
 2019